tomeko/rokurunner/README.md

   - SendCharacter
     - Sends a character (literal) to the RokuDevice (e.g. when the keyboard on the Roku is open)
   - RandomMove
-    - Performs a series of random controller moves (Up, Down, Left, Right).
+    - Performs a series of random controller moves (Up, Down, Left, Right) specified by number of loops.
 Each movement is selectable (example: select Right and Down to only move those directions), and a millisecond delay between movement commands can be adjusted.

 ## Development